What are Credit Checks? Hard versus Soft Checks and Defaults Explained

 How long do defaults stay on your credit file?

 Defaults can stay on your credit file for six years.
-This means that if you receive a default when you are 21, it will stay on your account and be visible to other lenders until you’re 27.
-This can make it very difficult to get accepted for credit, so if you want to buy a house a few years after getting a default, you may find it tricky.
+If you receive a default when you are 21, it will be visible to other lenders until you’re 27.
+This can make it very difficult to get accepted for credit.
+So if you want to buy a house a few years after getting a default, you may find it tricky.

 How to get defaults removed

 In some cases, you might be able to get a default removed from your credit file if you can prove that it is inaccurate.
-You would need to raise a credit dispute and get in touch with the credit reference agency who would then contact the lender to check the accuracy of the data they originally provided.
+You would need to raise a credit dispute and get in touch with the credit reference agency.
+They would then contact the lender to check the accuracy of the data they originally provided.

 If you are disputing a default, a notice of correction will appear on your file which shows other lenders that the information on your credit report might not be correct.
 If the default was a mistake you can get it removed this way, however, if you get a default and it isn’t the result of a dispute, unfortunately, you can’t remove it from your credit file.